 Scenario models are reviewed by the Board and the Audit Committee and are a foundation for the Group's strategic plan.
 The financial forecasts contained in the plan make certain assumptions about the uptake of new annual licences and subscriptions and the performance of other core revenue streams.
 As part of the assessment the Group stress tests the plan using various scenarios.
 To achieve this, management reviewed the principal risks and considered which might threaten the Group's viability.
 Based on the assessment, the Group concluded that the current level of future contracted revenue, totalling £81 million at 31 December 2023, would require being supplemented by £28.9 million of revenue realised from either new business opportunities or generated from the base across the three year period which is well below planned levels.
 Across each of the scenarios tested, the Group has also not factored in any structural changes to its cost base being made to ensure it remains viable.
-It was therefore determined that none of the individual risks arose in combination.
+It was therefore determined that none of the individual risks would in isolation compromise the Group's viability, and so several different severe scenarios were considered where the principal risks arose in combination.